-In this article, we’ll look at changes in Wall Street analysts’ recommendations for Halliburton (HAL) on March 13, 2017.
+In this part, we’ll look at changes in Wall Street analysts’ recommendations for Halliburton (HAL) on March 24, 2017.

-On March 13, 92% of the analysts tracking Halliburton rated it a “buy” or some equivalent.
-Approximately 5% of the analysts tracking HAL have recommended a “hold,” while the remaining 3% have rated it a “sell” or some equivalent.
+On March 24, 92% of the analysts tracking Halliburton rated it as a “buy” or some equivalent.
+Approximately 5% of the analysts tracking Halliburton rated it as a “hold,” while 3% rated it as a “sell” or some equivalent.
 To learn more about Halliburton’s valuation, read Halliburton Outperformed Market: What Analysts Are Saying Now.
-In comparison, ~58% of the analysts tracking Baker Hughes (BHI) rated it a “buy” or some equivalent.
+In comparison, ~58% of the analysts tracking Baker Hughes (BHI) rated it as a “buy” or some equivalent.

-From December 13, 2016, to March 13, 2017, the percentage of analysts recommending a “buy” or some equivalent for HAL has increased from 88% to 92%.
-Analysts’ “hold” and “sell” recommendations have fallen for HAL in the past four months.
-A year ago, ~78% of the sell-side analysts recommended a “buy” for HAL.
-Halliburton makes up 2.6% of the iShares North American Natural Resources ETF (IGE).
+From December 24, 2016, to March 24, 2017, the percentage of analysts recommending a “buy” or some equivalent for Halliburton increased from 90% to 92%.
+Analysts’ “sell” recommendations fell during the same period.
+A year ago, ~78% of the sell-side analysts recommended a “buy” for Halliburton.
+Halliburton accounts for 2.6% of the iShares North American Natural Resources ETF (IGE).

-Wall Street analysts’ mean target price for HAL on March 13 was $64.20.
-HAL is currently trading at ~$51, implying a ~26% upside at its current median price.
-A month ago, analysts’ average target price for HAL was $63.50.
+On March 24, Wall Street analysts’ mean target price for Halliburton was $63.9.
+Currently, Halliburton is trading at ~$49.4.
+It implies ~29% upside at its current median price.
+A month ago, analysts’ average target price for Halliburton was $63.70.

-The mean target price among the sell-side analysts for the Oil States International (OIS) was $39.9 on March 24.
+The mean target price, surveyed among the sell-side analysts, for Oil States International (OIS) was $39.9 on March 24.
 Currently, Oil States International is trading at ~$31.6.
 It implies ~26% upside at its average target price.
-The mean target price among sell-side analysts for Weatherford International (WFT) is ~$7.50.
-WFT is currently trading at ~$6.30, implying an ~18% upside at its mean target price.
+The mean target price, surveyed among the sell-side analysts, for Weatherford International (WFT) is ~$7.5.
+Currently, Weatherford International is trading at ~$5.9.
+It implies ~27% upside at its mean target price.
 Read Will Weatherford’s Debt Repayment Plan Include Asset Sales? to learn more about Weatherford International.

-Learn more about the OFS industry in Market Realist’s The Oilfield Equipment and Services Industry: A Primer.
+To learn more about the OFS industry, read The Oilfield Equipment and Services Industry: A Primer.